Rocket (DC Comics): DC Universe

-Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC universe.
-The being known as Dharma was able to use energies that he harnessed from Rift (upon that being's defeat in Worlds Collide) to merge the two universes, creating an entirely new continuity.
-Only Dharma, Icon and Superman are aware that Dakota and its inhabitants previously existed in a parallel universe.
-In the revised continuity, Rocket and the other Milestone characters have apparently always existed in the DC Universe.
-Rocket is still partnered with Icon, who appears to have an existing friendship with Superman and is exempt from prosecution at the hands of the Green Lantern Corps.
+Following the death of Darkseid in Final Crisis, the space-time continuum is torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC universe.
+Dharma uses energy that he harnessed from the entity Rift to merge the two universes, creating an entirely new continuity.
+In the revised continuity, Rocket and the other Milestone characters have always existed in the DC Universe.

 Rocket makes her first DCU appearance in Justice League of America (vol. 2) #30, intervening at Icon's request when Batman, Zatanna, Firestorm, and Black Lightning attack several members of the Shadow Cabinet while on a mission in the city of Metropolis.
-Believing Raquel and the Shadow Cabinet agents have kidnapped former Justice League International member Kimiyo Hoshi (Dr. Light II), Batman immediately attempts to strike Rocket with a batarang, which she easily deflects with her powers.
-After berating Batman and informing him that Kimiyo is unharmed, Rocket accompanies the Shadow Cabinet Agents and JLA members to the Justice League Satellite, where they aid Icon, Hawkman, and the rest of the Shadow Cabinet and JLA members in a battle with the Shadow Thief.
-Once Shadow Thief is defeated, Rocket and the other Milestone heroes return home by use of the Shadowslide, with Raquel and Augustus presumably returning to Dakota.
+Believing Raquel and the Shadow Cabinet agents have kidnapped former Justice League International member Kimiyo Hoshi (Dr. Light), Batman attempts to strike Rocket with a batarang, which she deflects.
+After berating Batman and informing him that Kimiyo is unharmed, Rocket accompanies the Shadow Cabinet and Justice League members to the Justice League Satellite, where they battle the Shadow Thief.

-On her Twitter account, writer Gail Simone mentioned that she had planned on using Rocket at some point during her tenure on Wonder Woman, but was not allowed to.

-Rocket makes a cameo appearance in Justice League, speaking to Wonder Woman.

 Powers and abilities

-Powers

-All of Rocket's superhuman powers derive from her inertia belt.
-By using her belt, she can manipulate kinetic energy, granting some super strength, and a kinetic force field.

-Skills

-Raquel Ervin is a voracious reader and a gifted writer.
-A former high school gymnast, she is very agile and has quick reflexes.
-Rocket is also a good hand-to-hand combatant due to her crime fighting experience as Icon's sidekick.